jonochang/hack-oregon-prototype/README.md

 - Install Ruby 2.1.2
 - run bundle install
 - set .env file with data eg.,
-  ADMIN_NAME=First User
+  - ADMIN_NAME=First User
-  ADMIN_EMAIL=user@example.com
+  - ADMIN_EMAIL=user@example.com
-  ADMIN_PASSWORD=changeme
+  - ADMIN_PASSWORD=changeme
-  S3_BUCKET_NAME=
+  - S3_BUCKET_NAME=
-  AWS_ACCESS_KEY_ID=
+  - AWS_ACCESS_KEY_ID=
-  AWS_SECRET_ACCESS_KEY=
+  - AWS_SECRET_ACCESS_KEY=

 Demo
 ----------------

 You can see an example on Heroku here: [hack-oregon-prototype.herokuapp.com](hack-oregon-prototype.herokuapp.com).
 Data has been imported for transactions between 2014-Jun-01 till 2014-Oct-03.
-Try searching for a candidate eg., Jennifer Williamson, or click on one of the candidates with top 10 amounts.
+Try searching using the autocompleter for a candidate eg., Jennifer Williamson, or click on one of the candidates with top 10 amounts.

 Similar Projects